 Gladewater is a somewhat small city located in the state of Texas.
 With a population of 6,307 people and three associated neighborhoods, Gladewater is the 334th largest community in Texas.

-The percentage of adults in Gladewater who are college-educated is close to the national average for all communities of 21.84%: 20.50% of the adults in Gladewater have a bachelor's degree or advanced degree.
+In terms of college education, Gladewater is nearly on par with the US average for all cities of 21.84%: 20.50% of adults 25 and older in Gladewater have a bachelor's degree or advanced degree.

 The per capita income in Gladewater in 2022 was $29,069, which is middle income relative to Texas, and lower middle income relative to the rest of the US.
 This equates to an annual income of $116,276 for a family of four.
 However, Gladewater contains both very wealthy and poor people as well.